In all their distress he too was distressed,

 We are God’s children, and God feels our pain no less than we feel the pain of our own children.
 God wants to help us just as much as we want to help those whom we love.
 God wants everything to be better for us just as much as we want the best for our loved ones.

-In this week's Haftorah portion we read, "In all their distress he too was distressed."
-For all those people out there who think that God doesn't know your pain - here it is in Scriptures God does know our pain and He feels our pain.
+In today’s verse, we read, “In all their distress he too was distressed.”
+For all those people who think God doesn’t know your pain – here it is in Scripture — God does know our pain and He feels our pain.
 God sees you, He knows what you are going through, and He loves you.

 The verse continues, “In his love and mercy he redeemed them; he lifted them up and carried them.”
 Know today that God is with us in our difficult times.
 He is with us in our pain and He brings us through to salvation.